ArtemDyachuk/Artem-Dyachuk/README.md

 ## 📦 Deployment

-This site is deployed on Vercel with automatic builds from the main branch.
+This site is deployed on Vercel with automatic builds from the main branch.<br/>
 It uses static generation to optimize performance and simplify hosting.

 ---